CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-23-pdf-to-speech.markdown

 ⚠️ pyttsx3 does not work with all PDFs!

-So the past couple weeks I've read over 22 books thanks to a little trick I've been employing on youtube with audiobooks and a special chrome extension that allows be to speed up said audiobooks past 2x playback speed.
+So the past couple weeks I've read over 22 books thanks to a little trick I've been employing on youtube with audiobooks and a special chrome extension that allows me to speed up said audiobooks past 2x playback speed.

 I got to thinking, that it would be nice if I had the same capability with some of my PDFs, as most of my library is composed of hundreds of PDFs.